-Integrating old legacy systems and modern solutions can be a huge hassle for SMBs seeking to improve their work processes.
+Integrating legacy systems and modern solutions can be a huge hassle for SMBs seeking to improve their work processes.

-The problem is that many modern cloud and other SaaS solutions can be incompatible with older legacy systems.
-This means that in order for you incorporate new tools and programs, extensive custom code is required to make it work.
+Those who are comfortable with, for example, their current legacy ERP, may want to keep their system and integrate it with more modern solutions.
+However, many modern cloud and other SaaS solutions can be incompatible with older legacy systems.
+This means that to incorporate new tools and programs, extensive custom code is required to make it work.

 This is a time-consuming and expensive exercise, particularly for SMBs looking to cut costs.

 96% of enterprises utilize at least one cloud service for their organization.
 Therefore, it makes sense to look for solutions that have APIs which can be easily integrated.

 A typical result of this lack of integration is the emergence of data silos, which is when different departments across a company cannot freely access the data they need.